-If a battery error is detected, two LEDs flash on the battery level indicator.
-Contact an authorised specialist dealer if this happens.
+If a fault is detected in the battery, two LEDs flash on the battery level indicator.
+Contact an authorised specialist dealer in such a case.

 6.3 Before the first ride

 Crash caused by incorrectly adjusted torques

 If a screw is fastened too tightly, it may break.
 If a screw is not fastened enough, it may loosen.
 This will cause a crash with injuries.